-- " Enabling Australia's Cleaner Energy Transition, Energy Networks Association (August 2016) - " Australia's Climate Policy Options Modelling of Alternate Policy Scenarios for Energy Networks Association, Jacobs (22 August 2016)
+- " Enabling Australia's clean energy transition, Energy Networks Australia (2016) - " Australia's climate policy options modelling of climate policy scenarios for Energy Networks Australia, Jacobs (2016)

 The Roadmap outlines a series of milestones which provide markers of progress over the decade toward the Resilient 2027 Future State.
 Each of the milestones are supported by a series of integrated actions.